 - No reporting and Analysis: If you do not study your restaurant performance and have no tool that can tell you what your performance stats look like, you will never know what is working and what is not working which will ultimately cause a shutdown.

-Now that you know the most common reasons why restaurants fail, let’s dive in further and know exactly how they drive restaurants to the point of failure and what you can do to avoid them.
+Now that you know the most common reasons why restaurants fail let’s dive in further, and understand how they drive restaurants to failure and what you can do to avoid them.

 1. Pilferage and Thefts